10 Dog Training Tips I’m Tired of Hearing

 I did this for months.
 Every time she’d pull I’d stop.
 Every step I made she’d start pulling again.
 It didn’t work, and from what I’ve been reading it didn’t work for your dog either.

-Being a tree works on puppies sometimes, ones that haven’t learned that pulling keeps them moving forward.
+Being a tree can work on puppies, or dogs that haven’t already learned that pulling keeps them moving forward.
 But if you’ve already taken your dog for a walk while he’s pulled you do yourself a favor & skip the be a tree advice.
-Move on to something that will work like using a front clip harness or slowly building up your dogs focus while outdoors.
+Move on to something that will work like using a front clip harness and using treats to teach your dog to follow you when walking.

-The only time I think be a tree is good advice is when you’re teaching children to act around strange dogs.
+The only time I think be a tree is solid advice is when you’re teaching children how to act around strange dogs.

 2. Don’t Comfort Your Scared Dog, It’ll Just Reinforce Their Fear